Unfortunately the library is not able to provide notary services. In order to get a document notarized you must see a certified Notary Public.

 • Compressed Gas or Medical Gas Systems

-The Fire Prevention Division manages the Company Inspection Program, which consists of assigning each engine and ladder companies with a list of occupancies in their management district to inspect.
+The Community Risk Reduction Division manages the Company Inspection Program, which consists of assigning each engine and ladder companies with a list of occupancies in their management district to inspect.
 These occupancies consist of commercial buildings, strip malls and office complexes and are inspected on a quarterly basis.
 We also conduct inspections on those business that require a state or city license like; day care centers, group homes, residential care facilities, bars, taverns and restaurants.
 Restaurants and bars are also visited monthly by a team of Fire Inspectors on routine night inspections.
 Occupancy loads, and proper exiting are of primary concern during these inspections.

 Infant safe haven laws were enacted as an incentive for mothers to have a place where they can safely relinquish their babies.
 Safe haven laws allow the parent to remain anonymous and to be shielded from prosecution for abandonment in exchange for surrendering the baby to a safe haven.
 Parents can surrender their baby, up to 3 days old, with no questions asked.
 In order to be protected under the safe haven law you must physically hand your baby to a member of a safe haven facility.